iterative/dvc.org/static/docs/command-reference/run.md

   default and deprecated.
 See `dvc remove` as well for more details.

 - `--no-commit` - do not save outputs to cache.
 A DVC-file is created, and an entry is added to `.dvc/state`, while nothing is added to the cache.
+(The `dvc status` command will report that the file is `not in cache`.)
 Useful when running different experiments and you don't want to fill up your cache with temporary files.
 Use `dvc commit` when ready to commit the results to cache.

-  > The `dvc status` command will mention that the file is `not in cache`.

 - `--always-changed` - always consider this DVC-file as changed.
 As a result `dvc status` will report it as `always changed` and `dvc repro` will always